Celebrating My Native-American Ancestry

 The Cherokees were known for their entrepreneurial skills and thriving business activities.
 The Cherokee Nation had its own constitution, governing council, and newspaper, which was published in English and a phonetic Cherokee script devised by Sequoyah, a Cherokee scholar.
 Sequoyah's alphabet symbols enabled thousands of Cherokees to become literate in their own language.

-Sallie Cooper Darden's maternal grandmother was known to us as "Ray."
+Sallie Cooper Darden's mother was known to us as "Ray."
 She was a prominent member of the established Cherokee business community in Tennessee and Kentucky.
 She is featured sitting in the photo (circa 1820) accompanying this article.

 Sallie Cooper Darden's maternal aunt, Emma Ray, also owned thriving businesses.
 She is featured standing in the photo accompanying this article.